Troye Sivan - One of Your Girls

 public culture iconography

-Standing right in front of me
+Standing right in front front of me

 Look at you

-I'll be like one of your girls.
+a beat like one of your girls.

+Visit songexploder.net to learn more.
 You'll find links to buy or stream one of your girls, and you can watch the music video.

-This episode was produced by Craig Ely, Theo Balcom, Kathleen Smith, Mary Dolan, and and myself.
+This episode was produced by Craig Ely, Theo Balcombe, Kathleen Smith, Mary Dolan, and myself.
+Our production assistant is Tiger Biscuit.

 The episode artwork is by Carlos Lerma, and I made the show's theme music and logo.

 Song Exploder is a proud member of Radiotopia from PRX, a network of independent, listener-supported, artist-owned podcasts.
+You can learn more at radiotopia.fm.

 And if you'd like to hear more from me, you can sign up for my newsletter.
+You can find a link to it on the Song Exploder website.

-You can also get a Song Exploder t-shirt at songexploder.net slash shirt.
+You can also get a Song Exploder t-shirt at songexploder.net/slash shirt.

+I'm Rishikesh Hirway.
 Thanks for listening.

 Radiotopia